resolve109/study-aws-sa/aws-study-guide.md

   - Automatically scales to handle varying numbers of concurrent users
   - Can be triggered by S3 event notifications when new objects are uploaded
   - Efficient for serverless architectures requiring automatic scaling in response to workload demands

+### EC2 Instance Management
+- **Hibernation and Warm Pools**:
+  - EC2 hibernation preserves the in-memory state of an instance
+  - Allows faster restart by saving RAM contents to the EBS root volume
+  - Warm pools maintain a group of pre-initialized EC2 instances ready for quick use
+  - Significantly reduces application launch times for memory-intensive applications
+  - More effective than Capacity Reservations for reducing application startup time
+  - Better than simply launching additional instances which would still face the same startup delays
+  - Perfect for applications that take a long time to initialize or load large datasets into memory
+  - Can be combined with Auto Scaling for both fast startup and scalability

+### EC2 Placement Groups
+- **Spread Placement Group**:
+  - Places instances on distinct underlying hardware
+  - Reduces risk of simultaneous failures across instances
+  - Perfect for applications requiring high availability where instances should not share hardware
+  - Recommended for applications with a small number of critical instances that must be isolated
+  - More effective for hardware isolation than simply grouping instances in separate accounts
+  - Provides better isolation than dedicated tenancy which only separates from other customers
+  - Best practice for workloads processing large quantities of data in parallel with strict isolation requirements
+  - Ensures instances are distributed across different racks with separate power and network sources

 ### AWS DataSync
 - **Primary Use**: